particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 ## Web-connected servo gong

-In this beginner tutorial, you’ll learn how to connect the Maker Kit servo to your Photon, and how to control it via the web to ring a gong or other noise-making object.
+In this beginner tutorial, you’ll learn how to connect the Maker Kit servo to your Photon, and how to control it via the web using the [Do Button](https://ifttt.com/products/do/button) app on your smartphone to ring a gong or other noise-making object.

 <iframe width="500" height="180" src="https://www.youtube.com/embed/SAE3dq_ChZw?rel=0" frameborder="0" allowfullscreen></iframe>

 ```
-Note: see if we can make the video larger on the page.
+Note: see if we can make the video larger on the page or open in a lightbox type thing.
 ```

 This tutorial assumes you’ve gone through the [Getting Started](/guide/getting-started/intro/photon/) guide, have set up your Photon, and are familiar with using the online IDE.
 If not, head over there first.

 ### What you'll need

 In addition to your Maker Kit, you’ll need something that makes noise, like a bell or wine glass or gong, and something to strike it with, like a chopstick or mallet if you have one.
 You’ll also need some tape.
+We're using a wine glass in this example because it's something most people have, but a real gong or singing bowl provides the best sound.

 ```
 Note: take a better photo in the light tent.